marcellogalhardo/marcellogalhardo.dev/content/posts/2023/trampoline-activities.md

 * When you want to modify parameters before passing them to the next Activity.
 * When you need to perform conditional routing logic between two activities.

-> :bell: To stay up to date with my writing, follow me on [Mastodon](http://androiddev.social/@mg) or [Twitter](https://twitter.com/marcellogalhard).
-If you have any questions, feel free to reach me out!
+> ℹ️ To stay up to date with my writing, follow me on [Mastodon](http://androiddev.social/@mg) or [Twitter](https://twitter.com/marcellogalhard).
+If you have any questions, feel free to reach me out! ℹ️
->